 Wompatuck State Park is a state-owned, public recreation area of about in size located primarily in the town of Hingham with portions in the neighboring towns of Cohasset, Norwell, and Scituate, Massachusetts, in the United States.
 In addition to a large campground and an extensive trail system, the park is noted for the free spring water that can be obtained at Mt.
 Blue Spring, which has been in operation since the mid-19th century.
 The park is managed by the Massachusetts Department of Conservation and Recreation and protects forests of the northeastern coastal forests ecoregion.HistoryThe land was originally the property of Indian chief Josiah Wompatuck, who deeded the land to English Settlers in 1655.
 The park is built on the former Hingham Naval Ammunition Depot Annex (known by natives as the "Cohasset Annex"), which was in use from 1941 until 1965.
 It contains over 100 decommissioned military bunkers, many of which have been backfilled, but some of which remain exposed, including one which housed parts of the Navy's first nuclear depth charge in the 1950s.
 Several old military buildings can be found on park property as well as an extensive network of abandoned railroad.
-Most buildings have had their roofs and windows removed and are open to the elements.For Wompatuck State Park and beyond, use our Hingham trip itinerary planner to get the most from your Hingham vacation.
+Most buildings have had their roofs and windows removed and are open to the elements.Put Wompatuck State Park on your schedule, and learn what else deserves a visit by using our Hingham trip planner .

 Create an itinerary including Wompatuck State Park